ericpaulsen/templates/azure-smss/README.md

 This template depends on the Azure CLI tool (`az`) to start and stop the Windows VM.
 Ensure this tool is installed and available in the path on the machine that runs coderd.

 [Microsoft's RDP client](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients) must be installed on the local machine to access the workspace.
-CoRD RDP client did not connect.

 ## Accessing the Desktop